-The more oil we pull out the ground, the harder (and more expensive) extraction becomes.
+The more oil we pull out of the ground, the harder (and more expensive) extraction becomes.

-Energy Investor was created to take advantage of this very investment.
+Energy Investor was created to take advantage of this precise situation.

 We're looking for the most exciting energy plays around the world.
 Nothing is out of bounds for us...

-Our companies reflect the latest in technology and development and will play a critical role in supplying the world with its future energy needs.
+Our companies reflect the latest in exploration and drilling technology, and will play a critical role in supplying the world with its future energy needs.